MysteriousPotato/go-lockable/README.md

 go-lockable provides a simple implementation for acquiring locks by key.

-This can be useful when multiple goroutines need to manipulate a map atomically using async code without blocking access to all keys.
+This can be useful when multiple goroutines need to manipulate a map atomically using async calls without blocking access to all keys or when access to certain ressource needs to be partially locked.

-This pkg won't introduce other 3rd party dependencies to your project other than itself as it only uses std packages.
+This pkg does not use any 3rd party dependencies, only std packages.

 <!-- GETTING STARTED -->
 ## Getting Started